-- 1. State law requires projecting the needs of extremely low income households.
-One allowable methodology is to assume that 50% of the very low income housing needs are extremely low income. - 2.
-New construction is generally estimated by doubling housing units from pipeline projects, assuming new development and adaptive reuse activities in the next eight years will at least match-reflect the projects already in the pipeline and assume a steady trend of about 200 units- per year.
-Specifically, the City has 1,760 units in the pipeline as of November 2022 that are anticipated to be constructed within the 6th cycle Housing Element planning period. - 3.
-Preservation of 300 at-risk housing units - 3.4.
-Mobile home rent stabilization program benefiting 317 tenants.
+1. State law requires projecting the needs of extremely low income households.
+One allowable methodology is to assume that 50% of the very low income housing needs are extremely low income.

+2. New construction is generally estimated by doubling housing units from pipeline projects, assuming new development and adaptive reuse activities in the next eight years will at least reflect the projects already in the pipeline and assume a steady trend of about 200 units per year.
+Specifically, the City has 1,760 units in the pipeline as of November 2022 that are anticipated to be constructed within the 6th cycle Housing Element planning period.

+3. Preservation of 300 at-risk housing units

+4. Mobile home rent stabilization program benefiting 317 tenants.

-ndix A: Housing Needs Assessment Append
+1 dix A: Housing Needs Assessment Append

-' .
-Population and Employment Trends A.1.
+1 Population and Employment Trends A.1.

-.
-Household Characteristics
+Household Characteristics A.2.

-.
-Housing Problems
+Housing Problems A.3.

-.
-Housing Stock Characteristics
+Housing Stock Characteristics A.4.

-.
-Housing Costs and Affordability
+Housing Costs and Affordability A.5.

-Special Housing Needs
+Special Housing Needs A.6.

-Affordable Housing at Rick of Conversion

-3, Affordable Housing at Rick of Conversion Δ7
+Affordable Housing at Risk of Conversion A.7.